 Most insurance policies cover a specific need, up to a specific limit.
 Your auto insurance, for example, covers your liability in a car crash up to a certain dollar amount.

 Umbrella insurance covers every liability in your life beyond the point where your specific insurance coverage stops.

-For example, say you got into a car accident in which you left the road and caused $500,000 in damage to a streetfront office building.
-Your auto insurance only covers liability of $200,000, leaving you on the hook for the other $300,000.
+For example, say you got into a car accident in which you left the road and caused $500,000 in damage to a street-front office building.
+Your auto insurance only covers a liability of $200,000, leaving you on the hook for the other $300,000.

-Without umbrella insurance, the building owner could sue you and secure a judgement against you for $300,000, which they could pull from your assets and income.
+Without umbrella insurance, the building owner could sue you and secure a judgment against you for $300,000, which they could pull from your assets and income.